[HISTORY: Adopted by the City of Rochester as indicated in article histories. Amendments noted where applicable.]

 The Assistant Chief shall be senior in rank to the Deputy Chief and Fire Marshal and in the absence of the Chief shall perform all the duties and have the powers of the Chief.
 In the absence of the Fire Chief and Assistant Fire Chief, the Fire Chief shall designate an Acting Chief who shall perform all the duties and accept all the responsibilities of the Fire Chief per RSA 154:5 and 154:7 until such time as the Fire Chief or Assistant Fire Chief returns and assumes his/her duties.

 The Fire Chief or his/her designee shall be notified by dispatch whenever an apparatus responds to an incident outside of the City.
-The Chief shall notify the City Manager whenever practical and convenient when an apparatus is to be outside the City for extended periods or other circumstances determined by the Chief.
+The Chief shall notify the City Manager when an apparatus is to be outside the City for extended periods or other circumstances as necessary as determined by the Chief or designee.

 [Adopted 6-6-1995 as Ch.
 23 of the 1995 Code]